Good evening everyone.

 But we should not focus on what people who don't love Jesus do.
 We must focus on Jesus and learn from Him.
 Draw close to God so that He will draw close to us and our prayers can be answered.

-Jesus' death and resurrection mean that we can follow His example and fulfil His commission to us to take the gospel to the world we know.
+Jesus' death and resurrection mean that, when we accept Him as Lord and Saviour we receive Holy Spirit and through His power we can follow His example and fulfil His commission to us; to take the gospel to the world we know.

 And with His faith we could do all the things He did and even greater things because He is in heaven now interceding for us.

 the power of prayer.
 As